-Baylor's scholar-practitioner program is housed in the Psychology & Neuroscience department of a Big 12 University.
-The department moved into a new state of the art science building in the summer of 2004.
+• Our practitioner-scientist program is housed in the Department of Psychology & Neuroscience at Baylor University.
+The department is housed in the Baylor Science Building and is administratively housed with other departments of science in the College of Arts and Sciences.
 All core clinical psychology faculty are professors, practitioners, and supervisors who model professional excellence and who teach courses based on their own extensive clinical, professional and academic experience.
 Each clinical faculty member is also very active in applied clinical research and scholarship.
-The department faculty includes twelve additional members who provide instruction in areas essential in general psychology such as neuroscience and biological psychology, statistics, research methods, social psychology, and cognitive science.
+The department faculty includes twelve additional members, many of whom provide instruction in areas essential in general psychology such as neuroscience and biological psychology, statistics, research methods, social psychology, and cognitive science.
 Practicing psychologists from the local area also serve as adjunct faculty, practicum supervisors, and research collaborators.
-The basic curriculum is subject to change as the practice of clinical psychology changes, but will always evidence the best of the science of clinical psychology.Extensive Clinical Experience
+The curriculum is intended to evidence the best of the science of clinical psychology.Extensive Clinical Experience

-Students will accumulate about 3,000 hours of pre-internship clinical practicum experience and approximately 1,000 of additional clinical research experience.
-Current practicum placements include community agencies such as community mental health centers, a VA medical center, a tertiary care medical center, a probation department, a speech and hearing clinic, a children's residential setting, a university counseling center, a juvenile detention facility, and the Departmental Psychology Clinic serving the local community.
+• Students will accumulate about 3,000 hours of pre-internship clinical practicum experience and additional clinical research experience.
+Current practicum placements include community agencies such as community mental health centers, a tertiary care medical center, a probation department, a speech and hearing clinic, a children's residential setting, a university counseling center, a juvenile detention facility, and the Baylor Psychology Clinic dedicated to providing services for underserved populations in the local community.
 Each student serves as a staff clinician or consultant on a half-time basis for a full year in each of three practicum sites, working in a different setting each year.
 The fourth year is spent working half-time in a faculty member's lab, accumulating 1,000 hours of clinical research experience.
 In total, students will amass approximately 4,000 hours of direct clinical and clinical research experience prior to internship.
 Practicum assignments are made in consultation with students and agencies to ensure a match between the individual student's training goals and the service provision needs of the agency.Exceptional Financial Support

-The Baylor Psy.D. program may well be the smallest in the country, with our most recent admission class numbering seven.
+• The Baylor Psy.D. program deliberately maintains a small class size.
 The small class size makes for the highest quality training environment characterized by intimacy, intensive instruction and supervision.
 The students admitted are exceptionally well qualified and are provided a graduate educational environment we believe second to none.Eclectic Orientation

-The program exposes students to diverse approaches (e.g., psychodynamic, object-relations, cognitive behavioral therapy, interpersonal, humanistic, interpersonal, and family systems) to develop a solid understanding of each approach, a repertoire of skills based on each orientation, and the ability to critically evaluate and integrate the various approaches in clinical practice.
-Students are strongly encouraged to draw from these various models as they define and articulate their own theoretical framework, all the while attending to the latest in scientific findings in clinical psychology.High Student Satisfaction and Successful Careers
+• The program exposes students to diverse approaches (e.g., behavior therapy, cognitive-behavioral therapy, acceptance and commitment therapy, dialectical-behavior therapy, psychodynamic, interpersonal, humanistic, and family systems approaches) to develop a solid understanding of each approach, a repertoire of skills based on each orientation, and the ability to critically evaluate and utilize the various approaches in clinical practice.
+Students are strongly encouraged to draw from these various models as they define and articulate their own theoretical framework, all the while attending to the latest in scientific findings in clinical psychology.Pre-Doctoral Internship Success